 Introduction

 Antibiotic resistance is a major challenge in the treatment of staphylococcal diseases.
 The misuse of antibiotics in diverse industries and the overuse in healthcare has greatly contributed to the emergence of multi-resistant bacteria.
-Resistant strains of Staphylococcus aureus are now found worldwide and for every antibiotic that has been developed so far, resistance arises and spreads (Chambers & Deleo 2010).
+Resistant strains of S. aureus are now found worldwide and for every antibiotic that has been developed so far, resistance arises and spreads (Chambers & Deleo 2010).
 Almost 20 years ago, Baquero and colleagues (Baquero & Negri 1997) described the possibility of compartments in the natural environment and the human body and how these compartments could establish different antibiotic gradients.
 They also suggested that subtle emergence and evolution of antibiotic resistance takes place at very specific concentration gradients.
 This led to more challenging ideas about evolution of resistance in multi-stress artificial environments, such as multi-antibiotic therapy (Baquero et al. 1998).
 Yet no significant progress in exploring these avenues has been made outside of their research group until recently.
 Later in vitro and in vivo competition experiments confirmed the existence of selective concentration gradients (Negri et al. 2000).
 These gradients drive subtle and apparently insignificant changes in the resistance phenotype to β-lactamases, which after many generations results in a significant increase in the minimum inhibitory concentration of the evolved strain compared to its parent.
 The failure to recognise or detect small insignificant increases in the MIC of bacterial strains could be responsible for the now uncontrolled prevalence of multi-resistant strains and the diversification of resistance mechanisms.
 The term “mutant selection window” was coined by Drlica to describe the phenomenon (Drlica 2003).
 Sub-inhibitory concentrations are apparently not detrimental for sensitive strains but mutations improve their fitness at growing in the presence of the antibiotic, which can result over time in the emergence of a highly resistant strain.
 The mutant selection window hypothesis was confirmed in vivo a few years later in a rabbit tissue-cage model (Cui et al. 2006).
 Resistant mutants of S. aureus were recovered when fluoroquinolones (a class of antibiotic) concentrations varied within a certain range.
 However the same result could not be reproduced with fosfomycin, another type of antibiotic, using the same local infection model (Mei et al. 2014).